 - Who else can help you to deliver great social value?

 What form can social value take?

-We've developed a Social Value Commissioning and Procurement Framework, which sets out a range of ways in which social value can be generated in Shropshire.
+We've developed a Social Value Framework, which sets out a range of ways in which social value can be generated in Shropshire.
 The framework was developed through a social value group consisting of representatives from Shropshire Council, Shropshire Clinical Commissioning Group (CCG), West Mercia Police & Crime Commissioner’s Office, NHS Commissioning and Shropshire Voluntary and Community Sector Assembly (VCSA).

 The framework requires that social value generated through a commissioning and/or procurement exercise should contribute to one or more of the council’s primary outcomes.
 This will ensure that the social value we generate is based on the things that people and communities have told us are important.
 The framework also requires that social value is integral to any commissioning and/or procurement exercise, and not simply seen as an ‘add-on’.

 Take a look at our 'Measuring social value' page for more information.